websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/portlet-level-configuration.md

 # Portlet Level Configuration

 With the configuration framework, you can set your [application's configuration for different levels of scope](./scoping-configurations.md).
-Where instance and site scoped configurations use `ConfigurationProvider`, portlet scoped configurations uses `PortletDisplay` as shown in the example below.
+Where Instance and Site-scoped configurations use `ConfigurationProvider`, portlet scoped configurations use `PortletDisplay` as shown in the example below.

 The configuration framework can be used in conjunction with portlet preferences so that an app can have both a configuration UI in system settings as well a preference UI in the portlet's setup tab.

 Note, an application's configuration is overridden if portlet preferences are implemented and set by a user.
 See [Portlet Preferences](../../developing-a-java-web-application/using-mvc/portlet-preferences.md) to learn more.